hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **These early explorations are largely forgotten**

+We mostly seem to think of our existing art forms as things that have always existed, fully formed, in their present form.

 Before I started studying these things, I could not name a single significant photgrapher from the first 100 years of photography.

-I doubt most people could name a single film from the first 30 years of movies or a single early [computer artwork](https://en.wikipedia.org/wiki/Computer_art) before video games and "Toy Story," or say much about the long history of [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te) prior to The Beatles or Grandmaster Flash.
-To some extent, only buffs and enthusiasts like myself go and dig into that early work.
-Until one does, one mostly just thinks of the current art forms as things that have always been around, fully formed.
+I doubt most people could name a single film from the first 30 years of movies: for most people, movies began with the famous pieces, such as "Citizen Kane," "The Wizard of Oz," or something even later.
+How many [computer-based artworks](https://en.wikipedia.org/wiki/Computer_art) could most people name before video games or "Toy Story," or, do most people know about the long history of [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te) prior to The Beatles and Grandmaster Flash?

+This makes it too easy to diminish new artistic experimentations, to say that a new experiment

 **For now, "AI" Art is largely about novelty**

 During the First Neural "AI" Art Wave, "AI" art developed in a [rapid cycle of new artists experimenting with new technologies as they emerge](https://aaronhertzmann.com/2021/03/11/lifecycle.html).
 Most "AI" artists needed some technical skill to find, download, run, and modify the latest experimental machine learning code shared by research labs.
 The best "AI" art came from artists building their own training datasets (e.g., Helena Sarin, Scott Eaton, Sofia Crespo) and/or directly modifying their models.
 Even ["AI" artworks with a message](https://kcimc.medium.com/working-with-faces-e63a86391a93) were still very experimental.

 With the new easy-to-use text-to-image models, we're now in a new wave of people exploring these models and what they can do, and still a heavy wave of experimentation.
 These things are exciting because they are novel.
-I spent [a fascinating month last May playing with DALL-E](/2022/05/25/dall-e.html) (until I lost interest in playing with it).
+I spent [a fascinating month in  May 2022 playing with DALL-E](/2022/05/25/dall-e.html) (until I lost interest in playing with it).

 When people (like art critic Ben Davis) accuse "AI" art of being focused on novelty, I say: of course it is.
 The dominant aesthetic of _any_ new art-making technology is novelty.
 The only way you figure out art in a new medium is [by experimentation](/2022/10/26/experimentation.html).
-And, for many of us, it's exciting to be there at the beginning, to know that something big is happening, even if you don't know what.
+And, for many of us, [it's exciting to be there at the beginning](/2022/10/11/amateurs.html), to know that something big is happening, even if you don't know what.